CoolCline

 README: English | 简体中文 CHANGELOG: English | 简体中文 CONTRIBUTING: English | 简体中文

-CoolCline is a proactive programming assistant that offers the following modes:
+CoolCline is a proactive programming assistant that combines the best features of Cline

 -